WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Application is developed with Python 3.12, MySQL and 4 Python modules.
 Modules are listed with Python Package Index link, install command for each platform & GitHub Repository link.
 ## Required Python Modules
-I went through the trouble of including lots of information about required Python modules including install command lines for each platform.
+I provide lots of information about required Python modules including install command lines for each platform.
 I had to email author of PyMySQL for the macOS command line.
+The normal command line did not work and I could not find the proper one posted anywhere.
 Yes, the single quotes are required.
-The quickest option is simply run the first command line under '4.
+The quickest option is simply run the command line under '4.
 Python Steps'.
 If that works you are all set.
 The `requirements.txt` file is included in repository.
 |Python Package|Windows 10 & 11|Ubuntu 24.04|macOS 15.0.1 Darwin 24.0.0|GitHub Repository|
 |--------------|---------------|------------|--------------------------|-----------------|
 |[PyMySQL](https://pypi.org/project/PyMySQL/)|python -m pip install PyMySQL[rsa]|sudo apt-get install python3-pymysql|python3 -m pip install 'PyMySQL[rsa]'|[PyMySQL/PyMySQL](https://github.com/PyMySQL/PyMySQL)|